nyetwurk/ecuxplot/README.md

 - **Level Filtering**: Filter by event level (TRACE, DEBUG, INFO, WARN, ERROR)
 - **Search Function**: Find specific event entries
 - **Export Capability**: Save events to file for analysis
-- **Auto-scroll**: Automatically follow new log entries

 ## Troubleshooting

-### Filter Issues
+### Common Issues

-**Problem**: With the filter on, I don't see anything!
+#### With the filter on, I don't see anything

-**Solution**: The filter now uses acceleration-based filtering to find valid acceleration runs.
-If you don't meet the criteria, you won't see any data.
+- The filter requires valid acceleration runs (100 RPM/s minimum)

-- Use **"Options → Filter"** to see exactly why data points are being filtered out (debug info is now integrated into the filter window)
+- Open **"Options → Filter"** to see why data is filtered out
-- Adjust filter parameters in the filter window
-- Check minimum acceleration threshold (default: 100 RPM/s)
+- Check minimum acceleration threshold
 - Ensure you're logging gear and accelerator pedal position
-- Check that your run starts low enough and has sufficient RPM range
+- Your run needs sufficient RPM range to show up
-- Use **"Options → Show Events"** to see detailed filter analysis
-- If problems persist, post your log file for assistance

-### Performance Calculations

-**Problem**: My HP estimate is way off!

-**Solution**: Adjust the numbers in "Vehicle Profiles → Edit Constants"

-**Problem**: My flow estimates (compressor map, calc AFR etc.) are way off!
+#### My power/torque estimates are wrong

-**Solution**: Adjust the numbers in "Vehicle Profiles → Edit Fueling"
+- Adjust values in **"Vehicle Profiles → Edit Constants"**

-### MAF Configuration
+- The vehicle profile settings directly affect calculations

+#### MAF (Mass Air Flow) readings are off

-**Problem**: MAF parameter confusion
+- Adjust the MAF parameter in your vehicle profile

-**Solution**: The "MAF" parameter sets a correction to MAF values calculated by the ECU.

-- **Stock intake**: Leave parameter alone if your tune properly calibrates MAF readings
-- **Non-stock intake**: Increase MAF diameter if ECU uses underscaled MAF values
-- **Verification**: Check the correction value shown in the box under the MAF parameter
+- Check the correction value shown under the MAF parameter
-- **Calibration**: Compare Calc AFR with wideband data if unsure

-### FATS Issues
+- Non-stock intakes may need diameter adjustments

-**Problem**: FATS calculation fails or shows no results!
+#### FATS calculation shows no results

-**Solution**: FATS requires valid acceleration runs that meet filter criteria.
+- Your log needs valid acceleration runs that meet filter criteria

-- Use **"Options → Filter"** to verify data quality (debug info is now integrated into the filter window)
+- Open **"Options → Filter"** to debug data quality
-- Check that acceleration threshold is met (default: 100 RPM/s)
-- Ensure RPM range covers the configured FATS range
+- Check that your RPM range covers the configured FATS range
-- Verify `rpm_per_mph` constant is correct for your vehicle
-- Use **"Options → Show Events"** to see detailed FATS calculation events
-- Check that filter is enabled and finding valid ranges
+- Ensure the filter is enabled and finding valid ranges

-**Problem**: FATS results seem inconsistent between runs!
+#### FATS results vary between runs

-**Solution**: This may indicate data quality issues or wheel spin.
+- May indicate wheel spin or data quality issues

-- Check for wheel spin using the filter configuration dialog (look for negative boost pressure)
+- Check the filter dialog for negative boost pressure (indicates wheel spin)
-- Verify consistent acceleration patterns across runs
+- Verify consistent acceleration patterns and starting conditions

-- Ensure similar starting conditions (gear, throttle position)
-- Compare raw vs calculated MPH values for consistency
+#### ECUxPlot doesn't recognize my log format

+- ECUxPlot supports 15+ formats automatically
+- If detection fails, ECUxPlot will still try to parse generic CSV
+- Please post your log file on the issue tracker for format support

-## Getting Help
+### Getting Help

-If you encounter issues not covered here, please post your log file for assistance.
-In some cases, ECUxPlot may not detect pedal/gear data properly from the CSV header and may require adding your CSV format to the application.
+- 📁 **Post your log file** for assistance with detection or parsing issues
+- 🐛 **Found a bug?** Open an issue on [GitHub Issues](https://github.com/nyetwurk/ecuxplot/issues)
+- ❓ **Need help?** Check the [troubleshooting section in INSTALL.md](INSTALL.md#troubleshooting-installation)

 ## Supported Log Formats